Leasehold land dispute: $31,000 rent spirals to $81,000/year

-A Freemans Bay resident went to the Appeal Court after trying to buy the leasehold land beneath his townhouse, where the land owner wants $237,625 back-rent.
+A Freemans Bay resident went to the Appeal Court after trying to buy the leasehold land beneath his townhouse, where the land owner wanted $237,625 back-rent.

 Auckland Council values the property at $2 million: $1.8m for the 257sq m site, and $200,000 for the 77sq m townhouse.

-The court decision said Smith and Shaw bought the townhouse in 2015 when the leasehold rent fee was just $31,000/year, but it's reviewed every seven years, and that term was scheduled to tick over three years after their purchase.
+The court decision said Smith and Shaw bought the townhouse when the leasehold rent fee was just $31,000 a year, but it's reviewed every seven years, and that term was scheduled to tick over three years after their purchase.

-When the re-set occurred in 2018 and Auckland's rapidly rising residential values were factored in, Paros put their land rent up to $81,375/year.
+When the reset occurred in 2018 and Auckland's rapidly rising residential values were factored in, Paros put their land rent up to $81,375 a year.

 So, between December 2017 and February 2018, Smith tried to negotiate with Paros, solely owned by Neil Christian, an experienced commercial landlord.